Skip to main content

 We pointed out why the Ford F-150 might be the best truck for wintry conditions, but other full-size trucks like the Chevrolet Silverado, GMC Sierra, Ram 1500 and Toyota Tundra also have good ground clearance and are all offered with optional four-wheel drive.
 The same can be said of full-size SUVs like the Chevrolet Tahoe and Ford Expedition.
 General Motors' Chevy and GMC models with four-wheel drive come standard with an automatic mode that offers some just-in-case peace of mind when a little snow starts falling.

 The difference between all-wheel drive and four-wheel drive comes down to the speeds at which the front and wheels turn.
-Traditionally, trucks and SUVs with body-on-frame construction — this would include all the popular full-size pickup trucks and utility vehicles like the Chevrolet Tahoe and Ford Expedition — have transfer cases between the engine and transmission that split power from front to rear and usually offer both High and Low ranges.
+Traditionally, trucks and SUVs with body-on-frame construction — these include all the popular full-size pickup trucks and utility vehicles like the Chevrolet Tahoe and Ford Expedition — have transfer cases between the engine and transmission that split power from front to rear and usually offer both High and Low ranges.
 When locked into 4WD, the front and rear wheels rotate at the same speed, and that means they are best reserved for slick roads or when driving on dirt or through mud.

 A few decades ago, trucks and SUVs with 4WD required manual interaction to switch from rear- to four-wheel drive.
 These days, full-time 4WD systems are common and recommended for drivers who live in areas often pounded by snow.